 - We can tell you about how your vaccination is covered by our plan. - We can tell you how to keep your costs down by using network pharmacies and providers.
 Network pharmacies are pharmacies that have agreed to work with our plan.
 A network provider is a provider who works with the health plan.
-A network provider should work with Aetna Better Health Premier Plan MMAI to ensure that you do not have any upfront costs for a Part D vaccine. - It is best to use a network provider and pharmacy to get your vaccinations.
-If you are not able to use a network provider and pharmacy, you may have to pay the entire cost for both the vaccine itself and for getting the vaccine.
-For example, sometimes you may get the vaccine as a shot given to you by your provider.
-If you are in this situation, we recommend that you call your case manager first.
-If you pay the full cost of the vaccine at a provider's office, we can tell you how to ask us to pay you back.
+A network provider should work with Aetna Better Health Premier Plan MMAI to ensure that you do not have any upfront costs for a Part D vaccine. - We recommend you use a network provider and pharmacy to get your vaccinations.
+If you are not able to use a network provider and pharmacy, you may have to pay the entire cost for both the vaccine and for getting the vaccine.